Guy-Manuel de Homem Christo

 Bangalter and de Homem-Christo eventually rocked out in the indie band Darlin'.
 The group's single, a cover of a Beach Boys song, was panned in a British review that contained a phrase that inspired the name they would use as dance-based artists—Daft Punk.

 After releasing their first single in 1993—"The New Wave"—and having a hit with the track "Da Funk," the duo made their full-length album debut with 1997's Homework, a propulsive, critically acclaimed collection which also featured "Around the World."
-They followed up four years later with 2001's Discover, which many consider another seminal album full of innovative sampling work featuring the joyous "One More Time" and bouncy, whimsical "Digital Love."
+They followed up four years later with 2001's Discovery, which many consider another seminal album full of innovative sampling work featuring the joyous "One More Time" and bouncy, whimsical "Digital Love."
 The duo also put forth a collection of remixes, Daft Club (2003).

 Aesthetically, the Daft Punk duo are known for masking their faces with superhero-inspired robot helmets, evoking a "sci-fi glam" look, as Bangalter said in a 2013 Rolling Stone interview.
 Both opt to wear the masks so that more attention can be paid to their work as opposed to who they are.
 De Homem-Christo is regarded as the quieter part of the duo, giving essential feedback to Bangalter and having a wonderful ear for sound and melody.